Daily readings

 Sunday, February 1, 2026

 4th Sunday of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 Celebration4th Sunday of Ordinary Time